-Principle 3 Act Ethically and Responsibly Code of Conduct
+Code of Conduct

 The Board has adopted a Code of Conduct which outlines how the Company expects its representatives to behave and conduct business in the workplace and includes legal and compliance guidelines on appropriate ethical standards.
 All employees of AFG (including temporary employees, contractors and directors) must comply with the Code of Conduct.
+Any breaches of the Code of Conduct are taken seriously, and appropriate and proportionate disciplinary action is taken.
+The Risk and Compliance Committee are notified of any material breahes of the Code of Conduct.